SairakshithRavi/COVID19-World-Analysis/README.md

 # COVID19-World-Analysis

-This Project is visual representation of the havok that Covid19 Virus created all around the World & underlying SQL queries that include various calculations performed on raw data
+This Project is a visual representation of the havoc that Covid19 Virus created all around the World & underlying SQL queries that include various calculations performed on raw data